tigattack/nut-docker/README.md

 LABEL="nut-usbups_rules_end"
 ```

-Next, either run the following two commands to reload and trigger the udev rules (or restart the device) and check if it's working:
+Next, reload and trigger the udev rules by either running the first command below or restart the device, then check if it's working:

 ```sh
 $ sudo udevadm control -R && sudo udevadm trigger